-Thanks to the innovative design protected by international patent application and Italian utility model, you will no longer need need an uncomfortable laptop, large batteries and lengthy cables to control and power your telescope.
+Thanks to the innovative design protected by European Patent EP3335078, you will no longer need an uncomfortable laptop, large batteries and lengthy cables to control and power your telescope.
 The EAGLE is much more than a computer!

 Digital astrophotography can be complicated: if you want to take the best photos of the night sky, you not only need a telescope, mount and a camera… You will also need a list of accessories like a guide camera, motorized focuser, and dew heaters, and they all need to be powered and controlled with the proper software.
 This can quickly turn any telescope into a complicated mess of tangled cables!
 EAGLE solves all the problems and make astrophotography easier and quicker!

 Don’t let others decide for you what telescope to use and how to make astrophotography!
 The EAGLE is the first and only really universal device, designed to improve your astrophotography!

 all astrophotography software like MaximDL, Sequence Generator Pro, PRISM, PHD Guiding, TheSkyX, BackyardEOS/Nikon, Sky Charts, ASCOM platform, SharpCap, FireCapture, Nebulosity, and many more!

 all devices with Windows 10 software and drivers from many manufacturers including 10micron, Atik, Avalon-Instruments, Canon, Celestron, Gemini Telescope Design, Losmandy, Moravian, Nikon, PlaneWave, QHYCCD, QSI, SBIG, SkyWatcher, Software Bisque, Starlight Xpress, ZWO and much more!

 EAGLE has been recognized as Hot Product 2017 by the famous american astronomy magazine Sky&Telescope!